CALL 619-485-6029

 Find Intensive Outpatient Therapy with Boardwalk Recovery

-At Boardwalk Recovery Center in San Diego, we offer answers to the question, “What is intensive outpatient therapy?”
-IOP is part of our comprehensive treatment program for individuals struggling with substance use and co-occurring mental health disorders.
+At Boardwalk Recovery Center in San Diego, Intensive Outpatient Treatment is part of our comprehensive treatment program for individuals struggling with substance use and co-occurring mental health disorders.

 Boardwalk Recovery’s IOP program focuses on: